-The Wheelchair Steelers (Australian Wheelchair Rugby team) recently won the much coveted gold medal at the London 2012 Paralympics.
+The Wheelchair Steelers (Australian Wheelchair Rugby team) recently won the much-coveted gold medal at the London 2012 Paralympics.
 The Steelers have been aiming for this gold medal since the 2008 Beijing Paralympic games where they got silver.
 Over the past 4 years, the coach and team have been working hard to hone their skills, establish training centres and at the same time attract new talent.
-There has been year round trainings and competitions, international ones such as the 2010 WWRC, and locally, there’s the annual National League, and annual State League in Victoria.
+There has been year-round training and competitions, international ones such as the 2010 WWRC, and locally, there’s the annual National League, and annual State League in Victoria.
 Organisations such as the Disability Sport & Recreation have also been promoting the sport through programs and social media to encourage more people to try out the game.

-On the research side of things, there has been a couple of studies conducted at the RMIT Sportzedge program with support from some of the Australian wheelchair rugby athletes and coach:
+On the research side of things, there has been a couple of studies conducted at the RMIT Sports Engineering Lab with support from some of the Australian wheelchair rugby athletes and coach:

 Below’s a list of publications that resulted from related work done in the past 3 years.
 Most of them were presented at the previous ISEA and APCST conferences as well:

 - Identification of design requirements for rugby wheelchairs using the QFD method

 - Wheelchair rugby: fast activity and performance analysis

 - Development of low cost on-board velocity and position measurement system for wheelchair sports

 - Effects of rugby wheelchair design on output velocity and acceleration

 - Advanced performance analysis of the illinois agility test based on the tangential velocity and turning radius in wheelchair rugby athletes